SyncfusionExamples/XlsIO-Examples/Linux/Copy fonts to linux containers/.NET/Copy_fonts_to_linux_containers/README.md

 Copy necessary fonts to Linux containers
 ----------------------------------------

 XlsIO's Excel-to-PDF conversion on Linux uses the system fonts available inside the container.
 By default, only a few fonts are installed.
-Copy the required fonts to "/usr/local/share/fonts/" and refresh the font cache so they are used during conversion.
+Copy the required fonts to "/usr/local/share/fonts/" before conversion.

 How to run this example
 -----------------------